ssvlabs/gitbook-docs/docs/operators/operator-onboarding/update-fee.md

 # Update Fee

-Here you will find theoretical concepts, to see the actionable steps to Updating Fee [check out this page](/operators/operator-management/updating-operator-fees).
+On this page you will find educational concepts, to see the actionable steps to Updating Fee [check out this page](/operators/operator-management/updating-operator-fees).

 Fees are initially set when registering an operator but can be changed at any point in time.